kawasima/handlebars-maven-plugin/README.md

-preserveHierarchy |Boolean |true if preserve the hierarchy of source directories. encoding          |String  |charset of template files. templateExtensions|String[]|The extensions of handlebars templates
+preserveHierarchy |Boolean |true if preserve the hierarchy of source directories. encoding          |String  |charset of template files. templateExtensions|String[]|The extensions of handlebars templates handlebarsName    |String  |The handlebars filename using by precompile.
+Default value is "handlebars-1.0.rc.1.min.js".
+If you want to use an older version, add this parameter (e.g. handlebars-1.0.0.beta.5.js ).
+And this plugin will fetch the version from GitHub.